guidoism/escape/inspiration/jonesforth.md

           CALL c                        E8 2C 00 00 00
           ; ignore the return from the function for now

-"E8" is the x86 machine code to "CALL" a function.
+"E8" is the x86 machine code to "`CALL`" a function.
 In the first 20 years of computing memory was hideously expensive and we might have worried about the wasted space being used by the repeated "E8" bytes.
 We can save 20% in code size (and therefore, in expensive memory) by compressing this into just: